Principal, Ecuador

+Principal is a town and rural parish in Chordeleg Canton, Azuay Province, Ecuador.
+It is located 18 km south of Chordeleg, and 65 km from the city of Cuenca.
+It was founded as a parish by an Executive Decree on June 12, 1953, under the presidency of José María Velasco Ibarra.

+Geography

+There is a river that runs through the valley in Principal called the Rio Samba Rancho, with local trout.

 Culture and tourism

 Principal is known for its secluded natural environment and artisanal products.
-There are a number of hikes and guided tours to natural sites including La Cabaña, El Infiernillo, El Chorro, La Cruz de Misión, La Burra Playa, and Las Tres Lagunas.
-There is a river that runs through the valley in Principal called the Rio Samba Rancho, with local trout or "troucha."
-Nearly all of the fruits, vegetables, and livestock are organic, in which the local population takes pride.
-They also produce and jar their own local marmalade made from a variety of fruits that is sold in supermarkets in the nearby towns and cities, including Cuenca.

 Each year in April the town hosts a "Festival de las Manzanas" or "Apple Festival" to showcase the fruit from the previous season.
-The event has many different dishes made from apples and festivities in the center of town at the "Cancha" or court.
+The event has many different dishes made from apples and festivities in the center of town at the "Court".

 The women of Principal are frequently seen in their traditional indigenous dress weaving hats while they walk down the street and go about their lives.

-"Cuy", or guinea pig, is a local delicacy in all of Ecuador and is served on special occasions in Principal.
+The guinea pig, locally named "Cuy", is a local delicacy in Ecuador and is served on special occasions in Principal.

-There are a number of different artisan groups in Principal who weave their products and sell them in a local store as well as a fair trade store in Cuenca.
+There are a number of different artisan groups in the town who weave their products and sell them in local stores as well as in fair trade stores in Cuenca.